Waru (manga): Manga

 The manga was published in Kodansha's semimonthly manga magazine Be Love from 1988 to 1997.
 In 1991 manga has win 15th Kodansha Manga Award in general category.
 Manga consisting 222 chapters was collected and published in thirty-seven tankōbon volumes.
 The first volume was released on July 13, 1989 and last on July 11, 1997.

+The manga sold 7.1 million copies in Japan.